jornada-im/documentation/docs/jrn_metabase_populate.md

     DELIMITER ','
     CSV HEADER;  # if there is a header in the csv

-In client side `psql` use `\copy`.
+In client side `psql` use `\copy`, and be aware that not all roles will be permitted to do client-site operations.
 All the columns in the csv need a destination column in the database table or else an error will result.
 [This tutorial page](https://www.postgresqltutorial.com/import-csv-file-into-posgresql-table/) helps.

 `COPY FROM` operations with CSV files can also be initiated from python using a [`psycopg`](https://www.psycopg.org/) database connection.
 Some python scripts and modules for this are available in the [jrn_metabase_tools](https://github.com/jornada_im/jrn_metabase_tools) repository.

 In DBeaver, highlight the destination table and use the 'Import' tool, then select the CSV file to import.
 The tool allows you to match columns between CSV and database tables and create/ignore columns if needed.
 Setting up incoming CSVs to match the tables in the schema beforehand will help.
-Documentation [here](https://dbeaver.com/docs/wiki/Data-transfer/)
+Documentation [here](https://dbeaver.com/docs/wiki/Data-transfer/).

 ## Populate with EML